rengimcetingoz/LIBOR-Market-Model-BGM-Model/README.md

 # LIBOR-Market-Model-BGM-Model
 python implementation of forward rate modeling

-implementation is based on Hull 9th edition Chapter 32
+implementation is based on Hull J., Options,Futures, and Other Derivatives, 9th edition.